 We request that complainants contact us by phone to make an anonymous or confidential complaint so we can talk in detail about any limitations we may face in progressing the matter.

-Our office hours are 9:00 am to 5:00 pm AEST, Monday to Friday (excluding public holidays).
+Our office hours are 9:00 am to 5:00 pm Melbourne time, Monday to Friday (excluding Victorian public holidays).
 A voicemail service is also available.

 Need help to make a complaint?